EllieChen-Git/Express-Tweet/README.md

 ---
 ### Initial Setting

-- create a directory for this project (can be named anything)
+- Create a directory for this project (can be named anything)
 ```
 $ mkdir express-server-CRUD
 ```